Cornelia Clapp

 Cornelia Maria Clapp (March 17, 1849 – December 31, 1934) was an American educator and zoologist, specializing in marine biology.
 She earned the first Ph.D. in biology awarded to a woman in the United States from Syracuse University in 1889, and she would earn a second doctoral degree from the University of Chicago in 1896.
-Clapp was the first female researcher employed at the Marine Biological Laboratory, as well as its first female trustee.
+Clapp was the first female researcher employed at the Marine Biological Laboratory, as well as its only female trustee during the first half of the 20th century.
 She was rated one of the top 150 zoologists in the United States in 1903, and her name was starred in the first five editions of American Men of Science (now American Men and Women of Science).

 Education

 Clapp matriculated at Mount Holyoke Female Seminary (now Mount Holyoke College) in 1868 and completed the equivalent of an undergraduate program in 1871.
 (The school would not become a degree-granting college until 1888.)
-She would continue to pursue postgraduate studies while she taught at the school, for example by accompanying colleague (and former professor) Lydia Shattuck in 1874 to the Anderson School of Natural History on Penikese Island, an experimental residential summer school that provided women with postbaccalaureate education when it was not a formal option for them.
+She would continue to pursue postgraduate studies while she taught at the school, beginning in 1874, when she went with colleague Lydia Shattuck to the Anderson School of Natural History on Penikese Island, an experimental residential summer school that provided women with postbaccalaureate education when it was not a formal option for them.
+Clapp would later call her time at Penikese "an opening of doors," where she first encountered a community of people deeply engaged with biological research and theory.

-Since a doctorate was required for a full faculty appointment to engage in complex research, Clapp took a leave from Mount Holyoke to pursue graduate work at Syracuse University, earning a Ph.B. in 1888 and a doctoral degree in 1889, which made her the first woman in the United States to be awarded a Ph.D. in biology.
-In 1891, she published a paper entitled "Some Points in the Development of the Toadfish (Batrachus tau)" in which she described features of its embryonic development and nesting habits; this is one of the earliest known publications on segmentation of the toadfish egg.
-Her doctoral dissertation completed at the University of Chicago five years later was a continuation of her study of Batrachus tau (now known as Batrachoides surinamensis), and that work was published in the Journal of Morphology in 1898.
+Clapp received her first Ph.D. from Syracuse University in 1889, which she earned by examination based on her first summer of work on the toadfish at the Marine Biological Laboratory rather than by taking a leave from Mount Holyoke to conduct research at Syracuse.
+In 1891, she published a paper entitled "Some Points in the Development of the Toadfish (Batrachus tau)" in which she described features of the embryonic development and nesting habits of the oyster toadfish now properly known as Opsanus tau.
+This is one of the earliest known publications on segmentation of the toadfish egg.
+In 1896, she received a second Ph.D. from the University of Chicago for her dissertation on The lateral line system of Batrachus tau, which was published in the Journal of Morphology in 1898.
+While materials from both Syracuse and the MBL claim that her doctorates were respectively the first and second Ph.D. granted to a woman in the biological sciences, this is not the case; they were, however, the only two doctorates in the same subject received by the same woman in the 19th century.